This morning you will be collected from your hotel for a full day tour visiting the temples of Angkor.

 After lunch, visit the village of Cheasmorn where profits from tours are being used to assist rural Cambodians and a free English language school is in operation.
 After your visit here, take a leisurely bike ride through the villages and countryside of Meanchey Commune.
 The scenery is beautiful and once again you will get to see genuine Cambodian countryside life.
 Feel free to stop any time for photographs.

 The bicycle ride ends back in the village of Cheasmorn where there will be a tuk-tuk waiting to take you back to Siem Reap, arriving back at your hotel at approximately 4:30pm.

 Kbal Spean, Banteay Srei and Banteay Samre

-This morning you will be collected from your hotel and taken to Kbal Spean, a spectacular carved riverbed, about an hour north of Siem Reap.
+This morning you will be collected from your hotel and taken to Kbal Spean, a spectacular carved riverbed, about an hour North of Siem Reap.
 Here you will find hundreds of lingas carved in the sandstone bed of the river, which date back to the 9th century.
 Further downstream, large blocks of stone, also under water, are carved with Apsaras dancers and Vishnu figures.

 Head further out through rural countryside to the small and beautiful temple of Banteay Srei.
 This temple is largely built of pink sandstone, a harder rock that can be more elaborately carved which has better survived the rigors of time.
 Continue on to Banteay Samre, a temple with rose-colored sandstone walls decorated with carvings and bas-reliefs, which are among the most accomplished in the area.